Johnlon/vga-tang-nano-fpga/README.md

 So ...
 FPGA gives me the best trade off and it's also a new experience.
 I get VERY fine grained control and the signal timing is rock solid.
 Also I already know Verilog from SPAM-1 my CPU (see other git repo) so that's also a bonus.

-# Results

-No video, yet if at all, but see these notes on the timing experiments https://github.com/Johnlon/vga-tang-nano-fpga/blob/main/top.v#L74-L104

 # Getting started